Naresuan: Dawei and Tanintharyi

-In 1593, Naresuan sent Chao Phraya Chakri and Phraya Phra Khlang to attack Tanintharyi and Dawei, a Mon city, which fell after 15 and 20 day sieges respectfully.
+In 1593, Naresuan sent Chaophraya Chakri and Phraya Phra Khlang to attack Tanintharyi and Dawei, a Mon city, which fell after 15 and 20 day sieges respectfully.
 Nanda Bayin launched a Burmese fleet to defend those cities, but arrived too late and was defeated by a combined Thai fleet.
 Additionally, Burmese troops marching from Mottama were ambushed by the combined Chakri and Khlang force, resulting in the capture of 11 Burmese commanders, many elephants, horses, men, arms, and ammunition.

 Capture of Longvek

-In 1593, Naresuan then launched a successful campaign to subjugate Cambodia.
-He was said to have executed its king Nakphra Sattha, but this account is unlikely to be true since there is no evidence to support this claim, and historical accounts in Cambodia as well as from Spanish and Portuguese explorers say that Nakphra Sattha escaped to Vientiane where he remained until he died.
+In 1593, Naresuan launched a successful campaign to subjugate Cambodia.
+While some traditional accounts claim he executed the Cambodian king, Nakphra Sattha, modern historians consider this unlikely; contemporary Cambodian records, alongside accounts from Spanish and Portuguese explorers, indicate that Nakphra Sattha escaped to Vientiane, where he remained until his death.

 Naresuan then brought Khmer families to populate his northern provinces.

 Capture of Mottama

 As Burmese control over the tributaries had weakened, the Mons took this opportunity to free themselves.
 The Mon governor of Mawlamyine rebelled against Bago and requested Siamese support.
 Naresuan sent troops to help and the Burmese abandoned their garrison at Martaban.
 Nanda Bayin then sent the viceroy of Taungoo to suppress the uprising, but his force was defeated.
 The Mon provinces then became subject to the Siamese Kingdom.